Frequently Asked Questions

 No, a surgical termination is not painful as you are under an anaesthetic during the procedure.

-Once the anaesthetic wears off, you may or may not experience some mild discomfort, similar to menstrual cramps for a day or two.
+Once the anaesthetic wears off, you may experience some mild discomfort, similar to menstrual cramps for a day or two.
 It’s a good idea to have some Panadol or Nurofen on hand if required.
 Note; some people cannot take anti-inflammatory medication so check with us first or the pharmacist.
 If your pain is not relieved by these simple measures and is worsening contact us.

 Medical Termination: